MooersLab/jupyterlabcctbxsnips/README.md

 Anaconda will sometime degrade Node.js to version 6.

-### Pymol and cctbx with separate Python interpreters from Anaconda
+### PyMOL and CCTBX have separate Python interpreters from Anaconda

 This second protocol creates a new conda environment for CCTBX and uses an existing installation of PyMOL.
 The upside of this approach is that updates to one program will not break the other program.